Skip to content

 Why Some Schools Cost More

-Centrally located schools (e.g. Orchard, Tanglin, Bukit Timah) tend to charge more due to real estate costs.
+Schools in Orchard, Tanglin, or Bukit Timah (such as Tanglin Trust School) tend to have higher fees due to central real estate costs.

 Explore top-rated schools by curriculum